DariusCS/aptos-core/crates/aptos-faucet/README.md

 ```

 ## Testing
 If you want to run the tests manually, follow these steps.
-Note that this is **not necessary** for release safety, the tests are run as part of CI already.
+Note that this is **not necessary** for release safety as the tests are run as part of continuous integration (CI) already.

 For the test suite to pass, you must spin up a local testnet, notably without a faucet running (since we're testing the faucet here):
 ```